midnight-mary/carpentries-collab-2023-11-16/episodes/episode 1_intro.md

 - Corpus linguistic analysis tools can be used to investigate underlying patterns and contextual associations of words in a body of text, amongst other uses.

-- Corpus analysis enables a more 'distant reading' approach, focused on identifying patterns across large datasets...
+- Corpus analysis enables a 'distant reading' approach to texts, focused on identifying patterns across large datasets.

 :::::::::